pxslip/db-studio/docs/self-hosted/docker-guide.md

 ---
-description: How to host Directus on Docker.
+description: How to host d9 on Docker.
 readTime: 3 min read
 ---